 In severe illness, one of the following is recommended:

-In less severe cases, one of the following may be given for 5 to 7 days:
+In less severe cases, one of the following may be given:

 In severe cases, supportive care, including fluid and electrolyte therapy, is also important.